All4Gis/vdi-summer-school/useful-commands.md

 ### Pan-sharpening

-not sure if ti works on a Raspberry Pi.. but try ;)
+not sure if it works on a Raspberry Pi.. but please feel free try ;)

 ```
 gdal_pansharpen.py h0988_0000_nd4.img h0988_0000.rgb.tif h0988_0000.rgb.pansharp.tif